 Families and patients, providers, case managers, etc. wishing to schedule an outpatient evaluation should contact our Outpatient Intake Coordinator at 303-789-8474 for further information.

-- What are the goals of outpatient rehabilitation?
+- What are the goals of brain injury outpatient rehabilitation?

-Reintegration into the community is the most commonly accepted outcome factor for successful rehabilitation.
-At Craig Hospital, the Outpatient team assists patients and families to build lifelong, self-sustaining strategies and supports, and focuses on the following functional goals:
+Reintegration into the community is the most commonly accepted outcome factor for successful rehabilitation after brain injury.
+At Craig Hospital, the TBI utpatient team assists patients and families to build lifelong, self-sustaining strategies and supports, and focuses on the following functional goals:

 Self care, Functional Communication, Mobility at home and in the community, Employment, School, Homemaking/Child care, Independence, Time Management, Structured day, Safety/Consistency, Self Advocacy, Health and Fitness, Recreation and Socialization, Money Management and Transportation.

-- What community based programs in Denver does Craig Hospital provide access to?
+- What community-based TBI programs in Denver does Craig Hospital provide access to?

 For those who require a less vocationally-focused post-acute rehabilitation program, our outpatient team may recommend community-based programs that offer services and opportunities in such areas as recreation, the arts, and post-secondary education.
 Craig Hospital maintains a close and effective relationship with these programs.

 A few of the programs with which Craig Hospital has worked closely include: a choice of innovative day programs for people with adult-onset neurological disabilities; the college disability services; community recreation centers; outdoor education programs providing supported sports and recreational opportunities for people with disabilities; and state brain injury associations.

 - We don't live in Denver, are there TBI resources for us in our community?